Devashish-Sonawane/Big-Foot/README.md

 #### Output:
-  &emsp; Chord diagram (this fires up a server on port 8082, so then visit http://localhost:8082/chord.html)
+  &emsp; Chord diagram (this fires up a server on port 8082, so then visit http://localhost:8082/chord.html) looking similar to the one in `viz/ec.jpg`